chinwaneti/oja/README.md

 - Thanks to Redux, you won't lose your cart contents during checkout.
 - Once everything's good to go, I'll give you a high-five with a confirmation message!

+## Challenges Faced
+Building Oja came with its own set of challenges:

+- Managing the complexity of Redux state and actions.
+- Dealing with TypeScript's type system and ensuring type correctness.

+## Future Improvements
+With more time, I'd love to enhance Oja even further:
+- Implement user authentication for personalized experiences.
+- Add sorting and filtering options for product listings.
+- Expand payment methods for a seamless checkout process.
+- Incorporate automated testing for a robust codebase.

 Feel free to dive into Oja's code and make it even better.

 Happy coding!